Swing Trading Signals

 When to Use a Trailing Stop Loss

 Although a trailing stop can help a trader to lock-in profits and makes trade management easy, it may not be helpful at all times.
 Deciding when to use a trailing stop depends on the trader’s trading experience, trading style, and the situation in the market.
+It is also important to keep in mind that some brokerage firms like Fidelity may have specific requirements for using trailing stops, which can be found in their email communications or by checking their website.
+Additionally, it is recommended to avoid using trailing stops with last name characters that are difficult to pronounce or remember, as this can lead to confusion and potential errors in trade execution.

 As always, you should try to backtest your strategy in order to find out what works best.
 However, there are some things that can be said about trailing stop losses in general.